-R311.5.3.1 Riser height.
+R311.7.4.1 Riser height.
 The maximum riser height shall be 8 inches (203 mm).
 The riser shall be measured vertically between leading edges of the adjacent treads.
 The greatest riser height within any flight of stairs shall not exceed the smallest by more than $\frac{3}{8}$ inch (9.5 mm).

-R311.5.3.2 Tread depth.
+R311.7.4.2 Tread depth.
 The minimum tread depth shall be 9 inches (229 mm).
 The tread depth shall be measured horizontally between the vertical planes of the foremost projection of adjacent treads and at a right angle to the tread's leading edge.
-The greatest tread depth within any flight of stairs shall not exceed the smallest by more than $3/8$ inch (9.5 mm).
-Winder treads shall have a minimum tread depth of 9 inches (229 mm) measured as above at a point 12 inches (305 mm) from the side where the treads are narrower.
-Winder treads shall have a minimum tread depth of 6 inches (152 mm) at any point.
+The greatest tread depth within any flight of stairs shall not exceed the smallest by more than $^{3}I{8}$ inch (9.5 mm).
+Consistently shaped winders at the walkline shall be allowed within the same flight of stairs as rectangular treads and do not have to be within $^{3}I{8}$ inch (9.5 mm) of the rectangular tread depth.